 1. Relocating is Complicated and Expensive

 This is the plain truth of the matter.
-To finish your business at home, pack up, and move all of your things to someplace far away is going to cost a lot of money.
-This person is going to have to set themselves up in new living arrangements, switch utility providers, and update all of their information to reflect their new location.
+It costs a lot to wrap up existing business, pack and move all of your things to a new location.
+Your employee is going to have to set themselves up in new living arrangements, switch utility providers, and update all of their information to reflect their new location.
 This takes a lot of time and money, and if they aren’t sure how much better off they’ll be, it may not seem worth it.

 What You Can Do

 Be supportive and available to help.
-If this employee is truly an asset your company desperately needs, you should vocalize how supportive you'll be to alleviate any pressure and stress during this situation.
+If this employee is truly an asset your company needs, you should vocalize how supportive you'll be to alleviate any pressure and stress during the relocation.
 Let them know the type of help you'll be offering both monetarily and from a support standpoint.
-If this person can provide you true excellence, your assistance will pay off over time.
+The money is always a key consideration, but remember the stress factor.
+Providing relocation assistance, like help coordinating the move or a dedicated relocation consultant can lessen this stress big-time.
+Using a tech-driven relocation solution can also go a long way to showing employees they'll have ongoing support.
+Most people these days are used to online apps that simplify their lives, so why should relocating be any different?

 2. They Don’t Believe Your Lofty Promises